modestkdr/modern-resume/README.md

 =============

 ## Overview
-Modern - responsive resume template
+This is a responsive template which looks beautiful at any size, be it a laptop screen, tablet or a mobile browser.

-### Demo ###
+### Demo
 http://srikanth.me/modern-resume/

 ### Features
-* Responsive slideshow on homepage
+* **Responsive Slideshow** to display your recent works on the homepage.
-* Filter items in portfolio by category
+* **Portfolio** section to display your projects as a filterable grid.
-* Contact form with validation
+* **Backgrounds** Multiple background patterns to choose from.
-* Background patterns
+* **Contact Form** A working contact form for website visitors to get in touch with you.

 ### Plugins used
 * [Flexslider](http://www.woothemes.com/flexslider/)